 "The neglect of rising poverty against the background of religious extremism can only complicate an already difficult world situation.
 The war against terrorism is primarily perceived as a war based on the use of force.
 However, economics has its own force, as does the desperation of families who cannot feed themselves.
 Militancy and greed cannot become the defining images of a new century that began with much hope.
 We must refocus our energy on promoting the values of democracy, accountability, broad-based government, and institutions that can respond to people's very real and very urgent needs." - Benazir Bhutto

 "Violence is the last refuge of the incompetent." - Isaac Asimov

 "To seek vengeance on a dumb thing is blasphemy." - Herman Melville, from Moby Dick

-In the past seven years America has fallen into an emotional depression.
-I noticed it more poignantly during my visit to France this fall where in comparison, lightness prevailed and a more joy filled acknowledgement of others was the age-old decorum.
-Here in America as we witness unprecedented governmental corruption, lies, media manipulation and greedy imperialism, at every turn I wonder how on earth it could get any worse.
+In the past seven years, America has fallen into an emotional depression.
+I noticed it more poignantly during my visit to France this fall where in comparison, lightness prevailed and a more joy-filled acknowledgment of others was the age-old decorum.
+Here in America as we witness unprecedented governmental corruption, lies, media manipulation, and greedy imperialism, at every turn I wonder how on earth it could get any worse.
 I’ve struggled to maintain faith in this country.